Effect of dissipative environment on collapses and revivals of a nonlinear quantum oscillator: Results and discussion

-As we scan different values of the nonlinearity parameter $b_1$ we find that there is a threshold value of $b_1$ for which the state actually collapses and then revives at $T_{\rm rev}$ We call this value of nonlinearity parameter as $b_{\rm onset}$ and in our case $b_{\rm onset}=0.0002$.
-As the value of the nonlinearity parameter is further increased the revivals survive up to some value (Fig.~\ref{fig-3}(c)) and then disappear (Fig.~\ref{fig-3}(d)).
-The value of nonlinearity parameter above which the revival pattern disappears is called $b_{\rm offset}$ and approximately $b_{\rm offset}=1.0$ in our case.
+As we scan different values of the non-linearity parameter $b_1$, we find that there is a threshold value of $b_1$ for which the state actually collapses and then revives at $T_{\rm rev}$.
+We call this value of non-linearity parameter as $b_{\rm onset}$ and in our case $b_{\rm onset}=0.0000045$ a.u.
+This value is ascertained from the correlation function plot given in Fig.~\ref{on_off}(a).
+Here it is very clear that the correlation function between the values of the $\langle a \rangle$ separated by a time which is a multiple of $T_{\rm cl}$ (We have taken $1500 T_{\rm cl}$) falls suddenly at this value of the non-linear parameter $b_1$.
+As the value of the non-linearity parameter is further increased, the revivals continue.
+The correlation function between the values $\langle a \rangle$ separated by $0.5 T_{\rm rev}$ drops somewhat smoothly and linearly with the nonlinear parameter $b_1$ as shown in Fig.~\ref{on_off}(b).
+Therefore, there is no clear threshold after which we can say that the revivals are not taking place.
+However, a visual inspection of the graphs shows that they survive up to some value of $b_1\approx 0.05$ (Fig.~\ref{fig-3}(c) and Fig.~\ref{on_off}(b)) and then the pattern looks different from the original (Fig.~\ref{fig-3}(d)).
+We thus define non-linearity parameter above which the revival pattern disappears as $b_{\rm offset}$ and assign it a value $0.05$ when the correlation function drops to $0.7$.